Britain’s Future Frigates: Type 26 Global Combat Ships

 While the Americans have more or less abandoned this field, the Franco-Italian FREMM program offers a fully modern design, using the same MBDA PAAMS air defense missiles and DCNS SYLVER vertical launch systems as Britain’s Type 45 air-defense destroyers.
 Meanwhile, variants of France’s Lafayette Class stealth frigate design remain popular around the world.

-Beyond the standard competitors, and countries like Russia with their own set of naval clients, China has recently begun exporting frigates.
+Beyond the standard competitors, and countries like Russia with their own separate set of naval clients, China has recently begun exporting frigates in Asia.
 They will soon be joined by South Korea’s very capable naval shipbuilding industry, which has demonstrated success in fielding modern domestic warships, and has a very strong commercial shipbuilding base to draw from.

 Contracts & Key Events